Rod McKee, WBRZ chief photographer, dies at 58

 In the newsroom in Baton Rouge, Rod’s spirit will live on each day as his colleagues here keep pushing for what’s right, telling stories for people who need theirs told and holding the powerful accountable.

-Rod McKee, 58, a cherished member of the WBRZ family and Baton Rouge community, leaves behind two daughters, grandson and his daughters’ mother.
+Rod McKee, 58, a cherished member of the WBRZ family and Baton Rouge community, leaves behind two daughters, grandson, his mother and his daughters’ mother.
 His cousin, Joe McCoy, is an investigative news photographer at WBRZ.

 This story will be updated to include a link to an obituary, funeral information and details on how you can help keep Rod’s legacy alive.